ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 ##### `cpu-tracker-halflife` (duration)

-Halflife to use for the CPU tracker.
-Larger halflife --> CPU usage metrics change more slowly.
+Half life to use for the CPU tracker.
+Larger half life --> CPU usage metrics change more slowly.
 Defaults to `15s`.

 ##### `throttler-inbound-cpu-validator-alloc` (float)